ergoplatform/ergo-wallet-app/README.md

 * adding read-only wallets to watch balance
 * Show wallet balance, configurable comparison fiat currency

-Current state: Ready for testing.
-You can test the app on testnet.
+Current state: We have a first stable version to use.
+If you want, you can test the app on testnet.
 Generate a new wallet and send yourself some test Ergos by visiting https://faucet.ergopool.io/payment/address/TESTNET_WALLET_ADDRESS (replace TESTNET_WALLET_ADDRESS with your actual P2PK address)